nice-devone/nice-cxone-mobile-sdk-ios/README.md

     }
     ```

-> Note: For detailed information on how to handle multi-thread channel configuration, see [Case Study: Multi Thread](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/casestudies/multithreadchat.htm?tocpath=MobileSDK%7CCXone%20Mobile%20SDK%7CGet%20Started%20with%20CXone%20Mobile%20SDK%20for%20iOS%7CiOS%20Case%20Studies%7C_____2).
+> Note: For detailed information on how to handle multi-thread channel configuration, see [Case Study: Multi Thread](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/tree/main/docs/cs-multi-thread.md).

 #### Pre-Chat Survey
 Before starting a thread you need to check if you need to complete a pre-chat poll.
-The prechat survey model is available from [prechatSurvey](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/chatthreadsprovider.htm) in the `ChatThreadsProvider`.
+The prechat survey model is available from `ChatThreadsProvider.prechatSurvey`.
 It consists of mandatory and optional parameters, which can be of 4 types - textfield, e-mail, list and hierarchical.
 To complete it, you will need:
 1. Check that a pre-chat has been defined for the channel.
     ```swift
     if let preChatSurvey = CXoneChat.shared.threads.preChatSurvey {
         ...
     }
     ```
 2. Prepare your custom UI form controller where user can fill those required and optional fields.
-In the sample application this is solved by the [FormViewController](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/blob/main/sample/iOSSDKExample/Sources/UI/Controllers/Form/FormViewController.swift).
+In the sample application this is solved by a `presentForm(title:customFields:onFinished:)` UI module method.
     ```swift
+    /// A function that presents a form view with custom fields to collect user input.
+    ///
+    /// This function is designed to simplify the presentation of a dynamic form with custom fields,
+    /// allowing you to specify the form's title and structure.
+    /// Once the user completes the form, the `onFinished` closure is invoked, providing access to the collected data for further processing.
+    ///
+    /// - Parameters:
+    ///   - title: The title of the form.
+    ///   - customFields: An array of custom form field types (conforming to `FormCustomFieldType`) to define the form's structure.
+    ///   - onFinished: A closure that is called when the user completes the form, passing a dictionary of collected data.
+    ///
+    /// ## Example
+    /// ```
-        let controller = FormViewController(
+    /// let customFields = [
-            entity: FormVO(title: preChatSurvey.name, entities: preChatSurvey.customFields.map { FormCustomFieldType(from: $0) })
-        ) { [weak self] customFields in
-            self?.createNewThread(with: customFields)
+    ///     FormCustomFieldType(label: "Email", isRequired: false, ident: "emailField", value: "john.doe@gmail.com"),
+    ///     FormCustomFieldType(label: "First Name", isRequired: true, ident: "firstName", value: "John"),
+    ///     FormCustomFieldType(label: "Last Name", isRequired: true, ident: "lastName", value: "Doe")
+    /// ]
+    ///
+    /// chatCoordinator.presentForm(title: "User Details", customFields: customFields) {
+    ///     ...
-        }
+    /// }

-        navigation.presentController(controller)
+    /// ```
+    public func presentForm(title: String, customFields: [FormCustomFieldType], onFinished: @escaping ([String: String]) -> Void)
     ```
 3. Create a new thread with custom fields from the pre-chat survey form controller, as seen in the form completion handler of the code snippet.

 ## Configure Chat Functions

 How you configure your application to send, receive and display chat messages is unique to your situation.
-The [iOS Sample Code](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/iossamplecode.htm?tocpath=MobileSDK%7CCXone%20Mobile%20SDK%7CGet%20Started%20with%20CXone%20Mobile%20SDK%20for%20iOS%7CiOS%20Sample%20Code%7C_____0) section provides examples of how your application can send messages to an agent, send attachments to an agent, handle messages, perform analytics, and perform other important actions.
+The [iOS Samples](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/wiki/ios-samples) section provides examples of how your application can send messages to an agent, send attachments to an agent, handle messages, perform analytics, and perform other important actions.